 Overview: What We Do

-- Twice-annual grants to spur classroom innovation, plus a new monthly opportunity for funding through the Rapid Response Grants program.
+- Twice-annual Gold Star Grants to spur classroom innovation, plus a new monthly opportunity for funding through the Rapid Response Grants program.
 Many programs are supported through endowment funds established by visionary community leaders and individuals with a passion for public education.

 - Support for staff development and teacher excellence.